mautrix/docs/maubot/usage/cli/auth.md

 add the server to `homeservers` properly or didn't enter the correct name in `mbc`.

-If you want to register the account, you must pass `--register` as a parameter.
+If you want to register an account, you must pass `--register` as a parameter.
+This also requires the `secret` to be set in the config.

 Additionally, there's a `--update-client` parameter that tells maubot to store the created access token as a client instance so you don't have to do it